Thank you for making Asia Nature Challenge a big success.

 How can I help promote the challenge?

 You can help by sharing the challenge on social media and inviting your friends, family, and community to join and share their observations.
-Use Hashtag #AsiaNatureChallenge and #CitSciANC2024 will be used for this event.
+Hashtags #AsiaNatureChallenge and #CitSciANC2024 will be used for this event, so use them widely.
 Have fun!

 Resources